 We used a piece of cardboard painted black for our background.
 If you choose to do so, paint now and let it dry overnight.

 - Cover the bottom of the page with glue and attach some dried grass to it.
 We used wood glue because we know from experience that school glue doesn’t get the job done.

-This Nature Collage/ Symmetry Lesson is part of a month long series on taking STEM outdoors!
+This Nature Collage/ Symmetry Lesson is part of a month-long series on taking STEM outdoors!

 Check out all the fantastic STEM ideas and activities here.